secretstartups/handbook/customer-success/product-usage-data/using-product-usage-data-in-gainsight/index.html.md

 ### Triaging Data Quality

-1. Confirm with CS Operations whether the data quality issue is specific to Gainsight or upstream (post in #gainsight-users)
+1. Confirm with CS Operations whether the data quality issue is specific to Gainsight or upstream (post in #cs-product-analytics)
    1. Alternatively, compare Gainsight to LicensesDot
 1. If the data quality issue is upstream, create a data quality issue in the [Data project](https://gitlab.com/gitlab-data/analytics/-/issues)
    1. Attach to the [data quality epic](https://gitlab.com/groups/gitlab-data/-/epics/216)